idleberg/atom-build-makensis-wine/README.md

 #### Path to script

- Alternatively, you can specify a custom path for `makensis-wine.sh` outside the package directory in your `config.cson`:
+ Alternatively, you can specify a custom path for `makensis-wine.sh` outside the package directory in your Atom [configuration](http://flight-manual.atom.io/using-atom/sections/basic-customization/#_global_configuration_settings):

  ```cson
  "build-makensis-wine":